okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 #### Learning outcomes

-* Learn which endpoints are required to support entitlements
+* Learn which endpoints are required to support entitlements.
-* Understand how Okta uses SCIM calls to gather information about users in a downstream app
+* Understand how Okta uses SCIM calls to gather information about users in a downstream app.

 #### What you need